larsonzh/whois/docs/USAGE_EN.md

  - `-g` matches only on header lines whose first token ends with ':'; when a header matches, its continuation lines (starting with whitespace until the next header) are also included; without `-g`, the full body is passed through.
  - Important: `-g` uses case-insensitive prefix matching and is NOT a regular expression.

+Debug control:
+- Use `-D/--debug` to enable basic debug/TRACE logs to stderr (off by default).
+- Use `--debug-verbose` to enable extra verbose diagnostics (redirect/cache instrumentation).
+- Note: enabling debug via environment variables is not supported.

 ## 3. Output contract (for BusyBox pipelines)
 - Header: `=== Query: <query> via <starting-server-label> @ <connected-ip-or-unknown> ===`; the query remains `$3`
 - Tail: `=== Authoritative RIR: <authoritative-server> @ <its-ip-or-unknown> ===`; literals are mapped back to canonical RIR hostnames, and the tail token is still `$(NF)` after folding